carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ~~~
 {: .language-groovy }

-The above example will create an output structure in the directory my-results, which contains a separate sub-directory for each given sample ID each of which contain the folders counts and outlooks.
+The above example will create an output structure in the directory results/chr, which contains a separate sub-directory for automsomes and sex chromosomes.

+> # directives
-fixme Create an exercise
+>  fixme Create an exercise for students to use the directives publishDir and tag.
+> Alter the Nextflow script `process_directives_ex.nf` to add a publishDir directive that copies the files ending in .sf to the folder results/quant
+> > ~~~
+> > ~~~
+> {: .solution}
+{: .challenge}

 > ## Nextflow Patterns
 > The [Nextflow Patterns page](http://nextflow-io.github.io/patterns/) collects some recurrent implementation patterns used in Nextflow applications.